ethanlshen/ethanlshen.github.io/index.md

 <img class="profile-picture" src="me.jpg">

 Hi!
-I am a student at the University of Washington double majoring in Computer Science and Math.
-I also study history on the side.
-I currently work as a research intern at the [Allen Institute of AI](https://allenai.org/) on the OLMo team.
-I am also a research assistant at the [RAIVN Lab](https://raivn.cs.washington.edu/) under [Prof. Ali Farhadi](https://homes.cs.washington.edu/~ali/) and [Prof. Ranjay Krishna](https://www.ranjaykrishna.com/index.html).
+I am an incoming PhD student at the University of Washington advised by [Prof. Ali Farhadi](https://homes.cs.washington.edu/~ali/).
+I also work on coding agents at the [Allen Institute of AI](https://allenai.org/).
+I graduated from UW with a degree in CS and minor in Math.
+In my free time, I like to study history.
 My current research interests include:
 - AI Agents.
 - Efficient and novel model architectures.